migramirez2/Harmony-ONE/progress/gheis-mohammadi.md

+2024-01-01 Mon: My primary focus was on testing the latest fast sync PR (#4594).
+To check the transition from fast sync to full sync, I adjusted the pivot closer to the genesis.
+This modification enabled a quicker assessment of the functionality within a shorter timeframe.
+Additionally, I addressed the local net sync issue and resolved issues related to known blocks and double block insertion.
+As part of the debug process, I refactored the downloader to return the count of tasks, eliminating the need for individual length checks.
+Testing will continue into the next week.

+---

 2023-12-25 Mon: Last week, I primarily focused on a new pull request (PR #4594) that completes the fast sync pull request (PR #4465).
 This integration involves merging the full state sync stage into stream sync while adjusting parameters for fast sync.
 The PR enhances the fast sync code and addresses several fast sync issues.
 Currently drafted, it will be merged once fully tested.

 Additionally, I submitted a new PR to enhance the validator code wrapper.
 This update enables automatic detection of the validator account.
 Originally intended as a hotfix for the main branch, I later switched it to the development branch as an improvement.